MikeGonzaBar/MyGainz/README.md

   - **Equipment Per Set:** Different equipment for each set if needed
   - **Real-time Validation:** Ensures complete and accurate data entry
   - **Cloud Synchronization:** Each set automatically saved to Firestore
+- **Draft Recovery:**
+  - If you leave the app while logging, your progress is saved as a draft.
+  - On return, you’ll be prompted to resume or discard the draft.
+  - Drafts are automatically cleaned up when you finish or switch workout modes.

 - **Routine Execution:**
   - **Progress Tracking:** Visual indicators for exercise completion